A Unifying Framework for Parallel and Distributed Processing in R using Futures: Implementation

 \section{Implementation}

 The future framework is platform-independent and works on all platforms, including Linux, Solaris, macOS, and MS Windows.
 It is backward compatible with older versions of R back to R 3.1.2 (October 2014).
-The core packages \pkg{future}, \pkg{globals}, and \pkg{listenv} are implemented in plain R (without native code) to maximize cross-platform operability and to keep installation simple.
+The core packages \pkg{future}, \CRANpkg{parallelly}~\citep{CRAN:parallelly}, \pkg{globals}, and \pkg{listenv} are implemented in plain R (without native code) to maximize cross-platform operability and to keep installation simple.
 They are available on CRAN (since 2015).
+The \pkg{parallelly} package implements enhancements to the \pkg{parallel} package originally part of the \pkg{future} package.
 The \CRANpkg{digest} package~\citep{CRAN:digest} is used to produce universally unique identifiers (UUIDs).
 Development is done toward a public Git repository hosted at \url{https://github.com/HenrikBengtsson/future}.